Articling in Saskatchewan

 During this period in your development as a lawyer, you will have, by virtue of your student-at-law status, the privilege of being able to serve the public in the practice of law, subject to some limitations.
 Your principal's job will be not only to supervise you, but also to teach and guide you as you develop the knowledge and skills needed to practice law.
 To assist with this, the Guidelines for the Education and Guidance of Articling Students were passed by the Admissions and Education Committee.

-The contract you enter into with your principal (Articles of Clerkship) defines the parameters of your relationship with your principal and sets out your duties as an articling student as follows:
+The Articling Agreement you enter into with your principal (Form A-2) defines the parameters of your relationship with your principal and sets out your duties as an articling student as follows:

 - to keep secret the affairs of your principal, the firm, and the firm's clients;